Water Deer Territory & Home Range - Size

 Home ranges will typically include resting and feeding areas connected by well-trodden paths.
 Here, a water deer buck emerges from its reedbed daytime resting site to feed on peripheral fields at Woodwalton Fen.
 Deer on the reserve used the same routes through the carr, even during times of flood. - Credit: Arnold Cooke

-Based on data on 58 free-ranging deer at Whipsnade, collected between November 1986 and January 1989, Stadler found that non-territory holding bucks ranged over an average of 18 hectares (44 acres), while those with territories utilised a much smaller area, only around two hectares (5 acres) and with about one hectare being actively defended (i.e., the territory).
-Territorial males also significantly reduced their annual home range size (by up to 40%) from one year to the next, while ranges of non-territorial bucks remained pretty consistent.
-The average core area used by both groups did not change significantly, perhaps reflecting the quality of the territory.
-Indeed, the core areas of territorial males were about half the size of non-territorial bucks (i.e., 0.5 vs. 1.1 ha / 1.2 vs. 2.7 acres).
-Also at Whipsnade, during early December in the late 1960s, Raymond Chaplin spent three hours watching the rut in Valley Meadow.
-In his unpublished research notes, he comments on there being 30 adult males in the field, but only four territories, each about 90 yards across, occupied by a single master buck and with females resting at the centre.
-Assuming these were roughly square, these rutting territories were in line with those reported by Stadler, each being around 0.68 hectares (1.7 acres).
+Based on data from 58 free-ranging deer at Whipsnade collected between November 1986 and January 1989, Stadler found that non-territory-holding bucks ranged over an average of 18 ha, while those with territories used a much smaller area of around two hectares, with about one hectare actively defended.
+Territorial males also significantly reduced their annual home range by up to 40% from one year to the next, while the ranges of non-territorial bucks remained broadly consistent.
+The average core area used by both groups did not change significantly, perhaps reflecting the quality of the territory; the core areas of territorial males were roughly half the size of those of non-territorial bucks (0.5 ha versus 1.1 ha).
+Also at Whipsnade, in early December in the late 1960s, Raymond Chaplin spent three hours watching the rut in Valley Meadow.
+In his unpublished research notes, he describes 30 adult males in the field but only four territories, each around 90 yards across, occupied by a single master buck with females resting at the centre.
+Assuming these were roughly square, each rutting territory would have been around 0.68 ha – broadly in line with Stadler's figures.
+Elsewhere in the park, I have observed an unaccompanied buck patrolling and scent-marking an area of around 1.4 ha in the eastern section of Passage through Asia, while a buck accompanied by a doe was patrolling an area of roughly 3.4 ha in the southern section of the white rhino paddock (both estimated from Google Maps).

 We know relatively little about individual movements within populations in the UK and I know of no GPS data from England.
 Here, scientists weigh a water deer before fitting it with a plastic collar for identification at Woodwalton Fen in 1977.
 The late Oliver Dansie is crouching, while Arnold Cooke (left) and Dansie's assistant (right) support the scales. - Credit: Photo courtesy of Arnold Cooke

-For the Whipsnade study population as a whole, consisting of 58 individuals, Stadler found home range size varied considerably from year to year, but on average in any given year adult males used the smallest annual home range (12 ha / 30 acres); significantly smaller than the 37.5 ha (92.6 acres) used by yearling males, 34 ha (84 acres) by yearling females, and 30 ha (74 acres) of adult females.
-Territories (i.e., the core areas from which other deer were chased) in any given year again showed males using a significantly smaller area (just over one hectare / 2.5 acres) than any other class.
-Yearling males, yearling females and (for most of the year) adult females didn't maintain territories in the aggressive-exclusion sense, but their core areas (i.e., where they spent a majority of their time) tended to cover three or four hectares (7-10 acres).
-Seasonal home ranges at Whipsnade were largest between May and July at 10 to 15 ha (25-37 acres) for females, while bucks ranged over less than five hectares in any given season.
-Fawns moved over a couple of hectares during their first three months of life, increasing to 10 ha (25 acres) by their first winter.
-Young males (i.e., those less than two years old) were often seen feeding or resting within the territories of dominant bucks before being driven off.
-During his study, Stadler recorded two male fawns remaining in an area of about a hectare that wasn't occupied by an adult male, suggesting this may be the preferred area size when not being pushed around or having to travel more widely for food.
+For the Whipsnade population as a whole, home range size varied considerably from year to year, but on average adult males used the smallest annual home range at around 12 ha – significantly smaller than the 37.5 ha used by yearling males, 34 ha by yearling females, and 30 ha by adult females.
+Core areas from which other deer were actively excluded followed the same pattern, with adult males defending just over one hectare compared to the three or four hectares that yearling males, yearling females, and adult females tended to occupy for most of the year.
+Seasonal home ranges were largest between May and July, reaching 10-15 ha for females, while bucks typically ranged over less than five hectares in any given season.
+Fawns moved over a couple of hectares during their first three months, expanding to around 10 ha by their first winter.
+Young males under two years old were often observed feeding or resting within the territories of dominant bucks before being driven off, and Stadler recorded two male fawns occupying an area of around one hectare that was not held by an adult male; suggesting this may be a preferred area size when competition is absent.

-Remaining in China, between June 2010 and December 2011, Xin He and colleagues at the East China Normal University radio-tracked 12 animals released into Nanhui East Shoal Wildlife Sanctuary in 2010 as part of a reintroduction programme.
-The data from this study are provided here for reference, but clearly highlight how different statistical methods of estimating home range size (mean convex polygon, or MCP, and fixed kernel estimation, 95% FKE, in this case) can produce grossly different results, and numbers should be treated sceptically.
+Remaining in China, between June 2010 and December 2011, Xin He and colleagues at East China Normal University radio-tracked 12 animals released into Nanhui East Shoal Wildlife Sanctuary as part of a reintroduction programme.
+These data are included here for reference, but they usefully illustrate how different methods of estimating home range size can produce very different results -- in this case, mean convex polygon (MCP) and fixed kernel estimation (95% FKE) -- and the figures should be treated with some caution.

 The home range graphics of each water deer released into Nanhui East Shoal Wildlife Sanctuary in 2010.
 Areas from light to dark (from centre to periphery) show the home range utilisation by the 50%, 55%, 65%, 75%, 85% and the 95% FKE methods.
 Convex polygon regions (i.e., the shapes drawn around the coloured areas) are the home ranges determined by the MCP method.
 The dots represent the active fixes.
 Graphic used with permission of CSIRO Publishing, from He et al. (2016).
 Animal Production Science. doi: 10.1071/AN14858 [Fig. 2]; permission conveyed through Copyright Clearance Center, Inc - Order # 1330531. - Credit: Xin He, Min Chen & Endi Zhang / CSIRO Publishing

-In their 2016 paper to Animal Production Science, He and co-workers report an expansive MCP home range of between 245 and 1,559 ha (605-3,852 acres), the smallest being an adult male and the largest a subadult female.
-The mean MCP range, based on all animals tracked, was 671 ha (1,658 acres), while the FKE method suggested 262 ha (647 acres).
-According to MCP, bucks had smaller home ranges than does, averaging 494 (1,220 acres) and 788 ha (1,947 acres), respectively, while FKE showed no significant difference at 258 and 265 ha, respectively.
-Both methods did, however, show subadult does ranging over more than twice the area of adult females and indicated that their ranges overlapped more than those of adults.
-Overall, the ranges varied with season, largest in winter (275 ha MCP or 403 ha FKE) and smallest during summer (120 ha MCP or 131 ha FKE).
-Home range overlap varied from exclusive (e.g., bucks during the rut) to 851 ha (2,100 acres), the latter between a subadult and adult doe - the average was 422 ha (1,403 acres).
-Outside of the rut, bucks overlapped ranges, but by less than does, averaging 135 ha (334 acres), although two bucks were estimated to overlap by 385 ha (951 acres).
-Does appeared to overlap with one another by more than they did with bucks.
-The largest home range overlaps occurred in winter.
-In their short paper to the Pakistan Journal of Zoology in 2015, the same team note that ranges were wider in the first six months after release, contracting significantly thereafter.
-Presumably, there was an initial period of movement to establish familiarity with the region.
+In their 2016 paper in Animal Production Science, He and colleagues report MCP home ranges of between 245 and 1,559 ha, the smallest belonging to an adult male and the largest to a subadult female, with a mean of 671 ha across all tracked animals.
+The FKE method suggested a mean of 262 ha.
+By MCP, bucks had smaller home ranges than does, averaging 494 ha and 788 ha respectively, while FKE showed no significant difference, at 258 ha and 265 ha.
+Both methods agreed that subadult does ranged over more than twice the area of adult females and overlapped more with one another.
+Ranges varied with season, peaking in winter (275 ha by MCP, 403 ha by FKE) and contracting in summer (120 ha and 131 ha respectively).
+Home range overlap varied from exclusive -- as between bucks during the rut -- to 851 ha between a subadult and adult doe, with an average of 422 ha.
+Outside the rut, bucks overlapped less than does, averaging 135 ha, though two individuals overlapped by as much as 385 ha.
+Does appeared to overlap with one another more than they did with bucks, and the largest overlaps occurred in winter.
+In a short companion paper in the Pakistan Journal of Zoology in 2015, the same team noted that ranges were wider in the first six months after release before contracting significantly.
+This presumably reflects an initial period of exploration while the animals established familiarity with their new surroundings.

-At two sites in northern South Korea, Ewha Womans University biologists Baek Jun Kim and Sang-Don Lee tracked four deer, two of each sex, between July and December 2009.
-The small sample size and problems with the equipment meant that the dataset is highly variable and should be treated with caution, but they remain the only Korean data of which I am aware and are included for completeness.
-In their paper to the Journal of Ecology and Field Biology in 2011, the researchers report an average (MCP) home range size of 280 ha (692 acres), being slightly larger during the night (240 ha / 593 acres) than by day (190 ha / 469 acres).
-Ranges were also significantly larger in summer than spring, at 470 ha (1,160 acres) and 50 ha (123 acres), respectively.
-Males also moved over slightly larger areas than females: 330 ha (815 acres) versus 230 ha (568 acres).
-Finally, In a paper to the Korean Journal of Veterinary Service during 2021, Bae Dong Jung and colleagues at Kangwon National University reported that a single female water deer GPS tracked for 10 days in South Korea during summer used between 0.11 and 28 ha (0.3-69 acres) per day, with a daily average of 5.3 ha (13 acres).
-(The confidence limits for this average was 7.4 ha, illustrating how high the variation was in daily area used.)
+At two sites in northern South Korea, Baek Jun Kim and Sang-Don Lee of Ewha Womans University tracked four deer -- two of each sex -- between July and December 2009.
+The small sample size and equipment problems mean the data are highly variable and should be treated with caution, but they remain the only Korean figures of which I am aware and are included for completeness.
+In their 2011 paper in the Journal of Ecology and Field Biology, the researchers report a mean MCP home range of 280 ha, slightly larger at night (240 ha) than during the day (190 ha), and significantly larger in summer than spring (470 ha versus 50 ha).
+Males ranged over slightly larger areas than females, averaging 330 ha compared to 230 ha.